jason0x43/alfred-slack/README.md

 * Holding Alt while entering a status message (or not) and actioning the item will follow the same steps, but will set your status to ‘away’.

+Note that the first time you try to set your status there may be a delay of several seconds as the workflow expands all the sprite icons.

 ## Credits

 This workflow uses emoji sprites from https://github.com/iamcal/emoji-data.